Skip nav to main content.

 • Missed payments will hurt your credit.

-You’ll likely be able to choose how long you borrow the money for no matter whether you get a secured or unsecured personal loan.
+You’ll most likely be able to choose how long you borrow money no matter whether you get a secured or unsecured personal loan.

-A typical range is from 12 to 60 months.
+A typical range for a personal loan is 12 to 60 months.
 Make sure you choose a term that gives you an affordable monthly payment for your budget, while also getting the best interest rate possible.

-• A shorter loan term means you’ll have a higher monthly payment but you’ll pay less total interest over the life of the loan.
+• A shorter loan term means you have a higher monthly payment but you pay less total interest over the life of the loan.

 • A longer loan term means you’ll have a lower monthly payment.